18F/analytics.usa.gov/README.md

 The data will be available at `http://localhost:3000` over CORS, with no path prefix.
 For example, device data will be at `http://localhost:3000/devices.json`.

-### Deploying to Staging (18F specific)
-Pushes to the 18f-pages branch are reflected in the staging environment https://pages.18f.gov/analytics.usa.gov/.
-All changes can be seen here prior to production release.

 ### Deploying the app to production

 In production, the site's base URL is set to `https://analytics.usa.gov` and the data's base URL is set to `https://analytics.usa.gov/data/live`.